olibrook/zeromq-demos/README.md

 Run
 ---

-Once installed, the following scripts are available under ./bin:
+Once setup is complete, the following scripts are available under ./bin:

     bin
     ├── collector